-Grants of $3,000 and in-kind support to USA libraries in rural areas for community engagement projects and resources.
+Grants of $10,000 and grants of $20,000 and in-kind support to small USA libraries in rural areas for community engagement projects and resources.
 In-kind support includes professional development, project and technical support, and online resources for library staff.
-Funding may be used for project supplies, personal protective equipment, and promotion and publicity.
+The goal of the program is to help libraries better serve people with disabilities.

 LTC grant funds are restricted to project-related expenses.
 Eligible expenses may include, but are not limited to, the following: